ZiminYue/CosmosVision/DevLogs/Research.md

 - Conducted literature research on technologies for motion capture and space art generation
 - Refined the 4th section of the literature review's main body
 - Completed literature review ver.
 2

+### August 3

+- Did some catching up based on the supervisor's feedback after the trip to get back on track